 Among all the datasets, the most abundant and well-studied phenotype-to-genotype correlation dataset is expression quantitative trait loci (eQTL) datasets.
-These datasets are generated by genome-wide screening for correlations between the variant genotypes and gene expression levels usually through RNA sequencing or expression arrays [16–18].
-The eQTL datasets are especially useful in the context of linking attacks since there is a large and growing compendium of public eQTL datasets [19].
-[For example, GTex project hosts a sizeable set of eQTL dataset from multiple studies where the users can view in detail how the genotypes and expression levels are associated [3].
+These datasets are generated by genome-wide screening for correlations between the variant genotypes and gene expression levels usually through RNA sequencing or expression arrays [27–29].
+The eQTL datasets are especially useful in the context of linking attacks since there is a large and growing compendium of public eQTL datasets [30].
+[For example, GTex project hosts a sizeable set of eQTL dataset from multiple studies where the users can view in detail how the genotypes and expression levels are associated [10, 31].
 In order to demonstrate our results and build the formulations in a specific context, we will focus on eQTL datasets and linking of gene expression and genotype datasets.
 It is, however, worth noting that most of the results and analyses can be extended to other types of phenotype-to-genotype correlations.

-One publication that relates to our study is [20], where the authors demonstrate that an adversary can build a model for predicting genotypes for eQTLs using gene expression levels.
+One publication that relates to our study is [32], where the authors demonstrate that an adversary can build a model for predicting genotypes for eQTLs using gene expression levels.
 The authors show that given the model, individuals can be identified with high accuracy.
-Our study follows the study in [20] and generalizes the results of in two ways: First we study quantifying the amount of characterizing information leakage that can be generalized to other types of genotype-to-phenotype correlations.
+Our study follows the study in [32] and generalizes the results in two ways: First we study quantifying the amount of characterizing information leakage that can be generalized to other types of genotype-to-phenotype correlations.
 Secondly, we show that the linking can be performed in a much simplified genotype prediction approach by just utilizing the outliers in the data.
 For this, we introduce a new simple metric extremity and show that this metric can be utilized in genotype prediction.
 When large set of eQTLs are utilizes, linking can be done with high accuracy.

 The paper is organized as follows: We first analyze the genotype predictability and evaluate the tradeoff between the amount of information leakage and correct predictability of the genotypes.
 Next we present the 3 step individual characterization framework and study different aspects of vulnerability using the framework.
 In the last section, to illustrate a practicality of the attack scenario, we present a simple and generally applicable genotype prediction method and evaluate the fraction of characterizable individuals on the representative dataset.

+[[Can we make the genotype-phenotype analysis code available for download?]]

 RESULTS

 Overview of the Individual Characterization Scenario by Linking Attacks